NDCLab/post-error-ddm/README.md

 ## Background & Design
 Anxiety emerges in late childhood and early adolescence, a period in which cognitive control is developing [(Padilla et al., 2014)](https://www-sciencedirect-com.ezproxy.fiu.edu/science/article/pii/S1388245713011346?casa_token=GueROdbwdvAAAAAA:akgkzK2aBuLLN8jeaduLrD-VnqBI7tFP2hNQxRG3AdWqB7AIg-KeAD9p6nGyLQ0GRSf4yVWmkA).
 Cognitive control, specifically error monitoring by way of the error-related negativity (ERN), has been studied as a predictor for anxiety [(Buzzell, Troller-Renfree, et al., 2017)](https://pubmed.ncbi.nlm.nih.gov/29173744/).
 Error monitoring involves the detection of errors which influences the regulation of behavior [(Botvinick et al., 2001)](https://pubmed.ncbi.nlm.nih.gov/11488380/).
-Although the connection between error monitoring and anxiety during childhood-adolescence is well documented [(Lahat et al., 2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4323582/), it remains unsolved why the ERN relates to anxiety.
-Current literature has focused mainly on the initial detection of errors (error monitoring) and has largely neglected the implementation of cognitive control after errors, post-error processing.
+Current literature has focused mainly on the initial detection of errors (error monitoring) and has largely neglected the implementation of cognitive control after errors, post-error processing [(Schroder & Moser, 2014)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3972447/).
 Furthermore, it remains unknown why anxiety is associated with reduced error monitoring in younger children, but increased error monitoring during the transition to adolescence and into adulthood [(Meyer, 2017)](https://psycnet.apa.org/record/2017-45029-007).

-This project will utilize drift diffusion modeling to examine post-error behavior and its relationship to anxiety across age.
+This project utilizes drift diffusion modeling to examine post-error behavior and its relationship to anxiety across age.

-The aims are as follows:
-Aim 1: Among a treatment-seeking sample, understand how post-error processing changes across age Aim 2: Explore whether age moderates a possible link between post-error processing and anxiety symptom levels among treatment-seeking youth

-## Roadmap
-Coming soon!

 ## Contents
-First release coming soon!
+For the manuscript "Exploring the role of post-error processing in social anxiety across development", the code used is located in the "code" folder and the data is located in the "input" folder in this repository.
+See the readmes in the respective folders for details about the files.

 ## Work in Development